bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ## Concepts

-A client sends a tag request to a tag service, specifying a time and station.
+A client sends a tag request to a tag service, specifying a time and radio service.
 The tag service responds by sending a tag entry containing relevant metadata.
 The tag data may be stored on the server and may be viewed on the client or on the web or be used for another application.